The Bull

 ©1979 Andrew Calhoun, recorded on Water Street.

-It makes no difference, how I behave,
+It makes no difference how I behave,

-Things are good, things are bad, I'm a king and a slave;
+Things are good, things are bad, I'm a king and a slave,

 Waiting for the shoreline to reach me.

-One with the truth has the bull by the horns
+One with the truth has the bull by the horns,

 Lucky to breathe and to be kept born,

-Illusions will shatter as the body is shorn
+Illusions shatter as the body is shorn

-Of the leaves that grew in the morning.
+Of leaves that grew in the morning.

 God had a bowtie, God had a gun,

-He went up you and down you with a knife and the sun,
+Going up you and down you with a knife and the sun,

 Paused at the threshold of swallowing you.